jeanron100/mysql_mgr_test/README.md

 ::1         localhost localhost.localdomain localhost6 localhost6.localdomain6
 10.127.1.18  mysqltestdb

-2. change parameters from file init.sh following your environment needs. for example, change below parameter values, you need to put mysql running path to /usr/local/mysql and create directory /home/data these can be changed following your needs.
+2. change parameters from file auto.cnf following your environment needs. for example, change below parameter values, you need to put mysql running path to /usr/local/mysql and create directory /home/data these can be changed following your needs.